Loading Events

 Speaker:

-Mary-Ellen Piche - Healthcare Executive, consultant, and Senior Fellow, UAlbany’s Rockefeller College
+Mary-Ellen Piche - Healthcare Executive, Consultant, and Senior Fellow, UAlbany’s Rockefeller College

 9. When AI Challenges Our Integrity: Courageous Leadership for a New Era of Care